Echotengli/Echotengli.github.io/_posts/2025-09-06-Why-Meetings.md

 In fact, classes can also be seen as a form of meeting, just a more conservative one.

 Ideally, a class should involve back-and-forth discussion.
 True teaching and learning happen in dialogue.
 However, the classroom culture we are familiar with may overemphasize the role of teachers imparting knowledge.
 The result?
 Teachers speak eloquently while students sit silently, creating a purely listening-based learning model.
-Growing up in this system, we gradually become accustomed to “listening more, speaking less,” even considering it a virtue.
+Growing up in this system, we gradually become accustomed to “**listening more, speaking less**,” even considering it a virtue.

 By the time we reach the PhD stage, we finally feel a sense of liberation: no more classes, just meetings.
 We become the protagonists who "speak".

 But by then, we’ve almost forgotten how to speak, how to express ourselves.

 Perhaps this reflects the logic of our education system.
 In youth, with limited knowledge reserves, the main task is to “acquire knowledge,” hence, classes are primarily one-way knowledge transfers from teachers.
 By the doctoral stage, students have accumulated enough knowledge to somewhat “challenge” their supervisors, and discussion, questioning, and exchange become the primary modes of learning.